tillarnold/staffelei/README.md

 `Staffelei` is a utility class that makes working with the 2D Canvas API (`CanvasRenderingContext2D`) easier.
 The `Staffelei` class extends the [`Leinwand`](https://github.com/tillarnold/leinwand)-class.
 Thus you get all the method chaining goodness form there.
-Additionally `Staffelei` provides methods from [canvas-utils](https://github.com/tillarnold/canvas-utils).
-Also `Staffelei` provides a `LayerManager` from [oni.js](https://github.com/tillarnold/oni).
+Additionally `Staffelei` provides more useful utilify methods, event handeling, as well as multi layer canvases.

 There are two ways to use Staffelei.
 Either you use it in the same way as `Leinwand` is used simply as a wrapper around a canvas or you also use it to manage layers.

-In the first case which is called simple mode you'd do something like this:
+In the first case which is called `simple`-mode you'd do something like this:

 ```js
 import Staffelei from 'staffelei';